Singularities on Fano fibrations and beyond: Rationally connected varieties with nef

 \begin{proof}[Proof of Theorem \ref{t-bnd-rc-gen-pairs}] We can assume that $X$ is $\Q$-factorial.
-If $K_X\not\equiv 0$, then the theorem follows from the arguments of [\ref{BDS}] and the results of [\ref{B-FT-fib}] together with Theorem \ref{t-mc-sh-conj} by reducing the theorem to lower dimension.
+If $K_X\not\equiv 0$, then the theorem follows from the arguments of [\ref{BDS}](also see [\ref{CDCH+}]) and the results of [\ref{B-FT-fib}] together with Theorem \ref{t-mc-sh-conj} by reducing the theorem to lower dimension.
 We give a sketch for convenience.
-Let's first assume that $B,M'$ are $\Q$-divisors.
-Run an MMP on $K_X$ which ends with a Mori fibre space $f''\colon X''\to Z''$.
-If $\dim Z''=0$, we apply [\ref{B-BAB}] to deduce that $X''$ is bounded.
+Run an MMP on $K_X$ which ends with a Fano fibration $f''\colon X''\to Z''$.
+If $\dim Z''=0$, then $X''$ is an $\epsilon$-lc Fano variety, so we apply [\ref{B-BAB}] to deduce that $X''$ is bounded.
 Assume $\dim Z''>0$.
-By generalised adjunction [\ref{Filipazzi-18}], we can write
+By generalised adjunction (\ref{s-adjunction}), we can write